-Well it’s no news that the climate is changing.
+Well, it’s no news that the climate is changing.
 Climate change is not a new thing.
 It’s already happening and has affected us on so many levels.
-With all the increasing temperature, change in rainfall patterns, increasing carbon dioxide concentration and many more, there’s bound to be a change in our food system, access to food and food quality.
+With all the increasing temperatures, change in rainfall patterns, increasing carbon dioxide concentration, and many more, there’s bound to be a change in our food system, access to food, and food quality.

 Let’s look at it on different fronts.

 – Just like you and I, plants can only tolerate heat to a certain level.
 With warming, there’s more heat.
 This heat drives ozone production which impairs plant growth and damage leaves.

 – The warm temperatures also prolong the season in which pests are active and enable their spread to higher elevations.
 With this happening, our food crops don’t stand a chance.